Don’t Be a Tommy Too Much: Win New Customers by Keeping It Simple

 2. Make your programs and products easy to find

 If connecting to your media kits, sponsor options or fundraising efforts requires more than a few clicks, work to improve it.
 That tiny link at the footer of your website can be sending the wrong message.
 Prioritize this link or find new ways to give customers confidence in clicking it.

 3. Shorten the distance between presenting and understanding

 Some of our association products are complicated to explain.
 Try not to use a paragraph when just a sentence will do.
 Talk to your sales team about how they position the products and programs you have.
 Gain an understanding of how your customers perceive these details.
 When in doubt, ask a customer.
 If they don’t “get it” your team won’t sell it.

 4. Discuss what success looks like

-Sean Soth, President, Professionals for Association Revenue (PAR)
+Sean Soth, Founder & Leadership Advisory Board Chair, Professionals for Association Revenue (PAR)

 Sean Soth founded and launched PAR in 2020, a member organization that brings associations together and focus on ideas and connections for revenue growth.
 Sean brings more than 20 years of association management and sales experiences to PAR, and an understanding of the unique opportunities association teams have when leading with mission and value for business partnerships.